DeSciWorldDAO/gitbook-docs/open-research-tooling/public-funding-marketplace/how-to-contribute-to-dsw-market-scientists.md

 i.
 Click on 'Create Profile' on the P2P Funding Marketplace home page.

 ii.
-Fill in the requested details, including your name, contact information, area of specialty, and experience.
+Provide your details, including your digital wallet address, name, contact information, area of specialty, and experience.
+(Note that providing a wallet address is compulsory while all other information is highly suggested but voluntary)

 iii.
 Highlight your research goals and objectives.
 Be clear and concise, ensuring potential funders understand your research direction.